Types of Invoice Discounting

 Our related article about the different kinds of factoring showed how the financial product "invoice discounting" (often abbreviated to ID) fits into a hierarchy of financial products called "invoice finance".
 These are working capital finance products that allow businesses to get advances of cash against unpaid sales invoices.
 This can dramatically improve their cash flow.

 In the UK, the principal difference between factoring and invoice discounting facilities is that with the latter, no credit control service is provided by the finance company (known as a "discounter").
-However, there are many types of invoice discounting in finance, and this article seeks to explain the different types in easy to understand terms.
+However, there are many types of invoice discounting in finance, and this article seeks to explain the different types in easy-to-understand terms.

 Factoring

 Debt factoring deserves a mention, as an alternative to discounting, which generally presents a lower risk profile due to the active involvement of the financier in collecting payments from customers.
-If you don't qualify for discounting, factoring is likely to be available, even if you have previous adverse credit history including CCJs or being in a CVA.
+If you don't qualify for discounting, factoring is likely to be available, even if you have a previous adverse credit history including CCJs or being in a CVA.

 Definition